Skip to content

 How to get to Gishwati Mukura National Park

 From Rubavu. follow the road through Kivu-Goma-Karongi-Rusizi-then Gishwati Makura National Park.
-This will take 2 hours drive.
-The distance from Kigali to Gishwati Mukura Park is about 2-3 hours journey covering 85km.
+This will take 2 2-hour drives.
+The distance from Kigali to Gishwati Mukura Park is about a 2-3 hour journey covering 85km.
 A chartered flight to the park takes only 45 minutes.

 When to visit Gishwati Mukura National Park

 Gishwati Mukura National Park boasts two temperate wet seasons and two dry seasons all the year-round.
 The best time to visit Gishwati Mukura National Park is during the dry season in December – February and June – September.
-The dry periods present favorable conditions for chimp trekking, hiking birding nature walks among others.
+The dry periods present favorable conditions for chimp trekking, hiking, birding, and nature walks, among others.

-During dry seasons the trails in the Gishwati Mukura National Park are not slippery as compared to the wet seasons.
+During dry seasons, the trails in the Gishwati Mukura National Park are not as slippery as they are during the wet seasons.

 Best Time to Visit the Park